Memory Loss - How to Improve Memory as discussed in the book Mind Boosters by Ray Sahelian, M.D.

 This chapter discusses causes of long term and

-short term memory loss due to lifestyle habits, prescription drugs, recreational
+short term memory loss due to lifestyle habits, prescription drugs (such as

 drugs such as marijuana,